-Objectives in this area include
+The objectives in this area are to

 - combat match-fixing and promote the fair regulation of sport at all levels